mjordan/islandora_solution_pack_xml/README.md

 ## Batch loading

-Objects managed by this module cannot be loaded using Islandora Batch, but a simple custom Drush-based loader is available in the `modules` subdirectory.
+Objects managed by this module cannot be loaded using Islandora Batch, but a custom Drush-based loader is available in the `modules` subdirectory.

 ## Requirements